18F/18f.gsa.gov/_styleguide/subpages/components.md

 #### How to use

 - For a testimonial: Add the class `testimonial-blockquote` to the element (ex. `div`) that holds the quote.
 This will place the large quote mark before the content.
-Place the name, position and agency within the `<span>` tag.
-This bolds, adds color and removes italics to the text.
+Place the name, position, and agency within the `<span>` tag.
+This bolds, adds color, and removes italics to the text.
 - For a fun fact: Add the class `funfact-blockquote` to the element (ex. `div`) that holds the information.
 This has similar styling to a testimonial but adjusted for just text.

 {% endcapture %}